yellowflowersorganics-star/smartcrop-os/docs/FAQ.md

 Optional cloud hosting services are available for a fee, but the software itself is free forever.

-### What types of crops can I grow with SmartCrop?
+### What types of crops can I grow with CropWise?

-SmartCrop is designed for controlled-environment agriculture and works well with:
+CropWise is designed for controlled-environment agriculture and works well with:
 - **Mushrooms** (oyster, shiitake, lion's mane, etc.) ✅ Fully supported
 - **Leafy greens** (lettuce, spinach, herbs) ✅ Fully supported
 - **Vegetables** (tomatoes, peppers, cucumbers) ✅ Fully supported